Groovy

 Parameters:

-id_%field_name%: Value for Primary Key field with name.
+id_%fieldname%: Value for primary key field with name.

 Without fileId, name or pos, all files will be deleted